Lake Bled: Geography and hydrology

+The waters of Lake Bled are fed partly by a thermal spring coming in at 23°C, so the lake surface warms to 22-26°C in the middle of summer, which makes it extremely popular for swimming and other aqua sports like padle-boarding.

+History

 Lake Bled was an important cult centre during the Bronze Age.
 Gold appliqués dating from the 13th-12th century BC were found in a deposit by the lake shore.
 The embossed decorations on the appliqués are thought to represent the solar and lunar years.
 Similar appliqués have been discovered in Switzerland, Bavaria and Hungary, mainly in Bronze Age fortified settlements and in the graves of wealthy women.

 Medieval Bled Castle stands above the lake on the north shore and has a museum.
 The Zaka Valley lies at the west end of the lake.

-The World Rowing Championships were held at Lake Bled in 1966, 1979, 1989, and 2011.

 For centuries, Europeans have flocked to the shores of Lake Bled to enjoy recreation, but also the medicinal benefits.
 Emperor Henry II, ruler of the Holy Roman Empire, enjoyed the lake so much that he built Bled Castle in 1004 to confer it as an estate.
 Today the castle is a popular tourist attraction.